 They drag up your past and won’t allow you to grow or be different.

-They act like they are fabulous and never make mistakes.
+They act like they are flawless and never make mistakes.

 They leave you feeling guilty and ashamed of who you are.